Alberta is no exception to the global heat trend! This means installing, and enjoying, central air conditioning at home has never been more rewarding.

-The process continues until the temperature in your home reaches your desired level when it shuts off.
+The process continues until the temperature in your home reaches your desired level and it shuts off.

 Air conditioners aren’t particularly high maintenance, but ensuring they have regular tune-ups can help them last longer.
 Getting a professional to inspect, clean, and tune-up your air conditioner will notify you of any issues as they arise.

 Keeping your A/C unit in good condition will minimize any risk of complication and keep it running efficiently.
-Additionally, if any problems do present themselves, you can have your unit repaired or replaced promptly.
+Additionally, if any problems do present themselves, you can have your unit repaired promptly.

-If you notice your air conditioner is not functioning efficiently or failing to provide cool air, you may want to have it cleaned.
-If the air ducts are dirty, they can slow the airflow into your home because of a buildup of dirt and debris,
+If you notice your air conditioner is not functioning efficiently or failing to provide cool air, your air ducts are a good place to start the investigation.
+If your air ducts are dirty, they can slow the airflow into your home because of a buildup of debris.

 Dirty air ducts can also significantly affect the air quality in your home.
-Having regular duct cleanings will provide proper airflow for cool air to travel through and improve air quality.
+Having regular duct cleanings will provide proper airflow for cool air to distribute to your home and improve air quality.

 The filters in your air conditioner can become clogged if they go too long without being replaced.
-A dirty, clogged filter can significantly affect the overall efficiency of the unit.
-Replacing them regularly will extend the lifespan on your unit and can save your money on energy costs.
+A dirty, clogged filter can significantly affect the overall efficiency of the unit and the quality of your breathing air.
+Replacing them regularly will extend the lifespan on your unit and can save money on energy costs.

 Benefits of Professional Tune-Ups

-Having your system properly maintained and tuned-up regularly will ensure problems are addressed before they have a chance to worsen.
-At Action Furnace, our experienced technicians will ensure your A/C unit is serviced correctly to prevent and protect against breakdowns.
+Having your system properly maintained and tuned-up regularly will ensure problems are addressed before they get worse.
+At Action Furnace, our techs perform thorough diagnostics to prevent and protect against breakdowns.

 Professional tune-ups are important for extending your air conditioner’s life expectancy.
-Well-maintained systems don’t have to work as hard to provide your home with comfortable, cool air, so they use less energy and save you money.
+Well-maintained systems don’t have to work as hard to provide your home with comfortable, cool air.
+A well-maintained unit uses less energy, saves you money, and lasts longer.

-We want to help you keep your air conditioner working smoothly and keeping you cool.
-Call us today for a free, no-obligation estimate!
+We want to help keep your air conditioner working smoothly for many years to come.
+Book your next maintenance appointment if it’s been a while.